 The deck is original with scored plank lines.
 It has a lovely colour and the varnish has crackled to give a wonderful period appearance.

 All the deck fittings are original including the Braine steering.

 The spars , bowsies and hooks are all original.
 The main mast has been repaired at the boom gooseneck and has been reinforced with a brass collar.
-The sails are all original with a couple of stains and one tear in the mainsail.
+The sails are all original with a couple of stains, some foxing, and one tear in the mainsail.

 Over the years some of the rigging has been renewed.

 The stand is not as old as the yacht.
 However, it is included in the sale if required.